algolia/algoliasearch-client-javascript/README.md

 Keep-alive
 -------------

-Keep-alive is activated by default, it means that even when you are finished with your backend process, it will hang for some time before exiting.
+Keep-alive is activated by default.

+Because of the nature of keepalive connections, your process will hang even if you do not do any more command using the `client`.

 To fix this, we expose a `client.destroy()` method that will terminate all remaining alive connections.

 You should call this method when you are finished working with the AlgoliaSearch API.
+So that your process will exit gently.

 Documentation
 ================